plone/documentation/docs/contributing/first-time.md

     Issues with any of the following labels are not ready to develop.
     They must be verified, discussed, and clarified before work can begin.
+    You may verify them, which is a helpful way to move the issue forward, but you should not write code or documentation for them until a clear plan of action has been established in the issue.

     -   {guilabel}`30 needs: triage`
     -   {guilabel}`30.1 needs: confirmation`
     ```